 There are three major factors determining a visual range by light scattering: an astronomical, haze and cloud coverage.
-In astronomical point of view important is solar position on the sky, which has been described in second chapter.
-However there are still a few issues, which I must raise up in this section.
-I was writing about a visibility towards solar and antosilar point.
-I will remind, that at the antisolar direction the distant objects are better visible in daylight, because the backward scattering doesn’t reduce the visibility as strong as forward scattering (Pic.
+In astronomical point of view important is solar position on the sky, which has been described in the second chapter.
+However, there are still a few issues, which I must raise up in this section.
+I was writing about visibility towards solar and antisolar point.
+I will remind, that at the antisolar direction the distant objects are better visible in daylight because the backward scattering doesn’t reduce the visibility as strong as forward scattering (Pic.
 58).
-Besides these objects are usually not shaded by themselves, giving an observer a chance to see some elemts of their relief instead of outline only.
+Besides these objects are usually not shaded by themselves, giving an observer a chance to see some elements of their relief instead of outline only.

-Situation changes rapidly just after the sunset, when the twilight wedge (belt of Venus) become visible.
+The situation changes rapidly just after the sunset, when the twilight wedge (belt of Venus) becomes visible.
 Then these objects became much less visible due to vanishing the contrast between sky and ground and fast decreasing of background luminance (Pic.
 16, 18).
-As the dusk progress the civil wedge engulf more and more of the sky with the horizon.
-Finally the angle of visibility in bright atmosphere decrease to more or less 180 deg during the civil twilight to be completely gone at nautical twilight (Pic.
+As the dusk progress, the twilight wedge engulfs more and more of the sky with the horizon.
+Finally, the angle of visibility in bright atmosphere decrease to more or less 180 deg during the civil twilight to be completely gone at nautical twilight (Pic.
 11, 12, 18, 60, 61).

 Light scattering is important also during the day.
-Sunlight, ground-reflected light and light reflected by other objects (like clouds) are scattered by the intervening atmosphere into the sight path.
-Clouds plays also a different role in visibility conditions.
-They can extend an visual range throuth the block of the direct sunlight and decrease the light scattering at once.
-When sky is covered by thick clouds then some parts, or at least one part of line of sight is shaded by them.
+Sunlight, ground-reflected light, and light reflected by other objects (like clouds) are scattered by the intervening atmosphere into the sight path.
+Clouds play also a different role in visibility conditions.
+They can extend a visual range through the block of the direct sunlight and decrease the light scattering at once.
+When the sky is covered by thick clouds then some parts or at least one part of the line of sight is shaded by them.
 It incurs a nonuniform solar illumination alongside the path and inhomogeneous irradiation of the atmosphere.
 The molecules and aerosols being on the line of sight have a different incident solar radiance.
-The illuminated ones scatter light more efficiently, on the contrary to a shaded aerosols, which have a weaker scattering.
+The illuminated ones scatter light more efficiently, on the contrary to shaded aerosols, which have a weaker scattering.
 Every shaded section present alongside the line of sight appears to reduce the solar light scattering then.
-It is strongly related to the light transition phenomena, where in shaded regions is less amount of light to scatter.
-At the same time the distant horizon is being illuminated by strong sunlight, what makes an excellent contrast with shaded regions.
-This is an event, when stronger light, coming from illuminated part of the sky beats up much weaker light coming from shaded object, making it invisible.
-It happens only if an distant horizon is unobstructed by thick clouds, because otherwise the view won’t be good.
-Thick clouds determines a perfect light diffusion, which is next radiated uniformly in all directions (Houghton, 1939).
+It is strongly related to the light transition phenomena, wherein shaded regions are less amount of light to scatter.
+At the same time, the distant horizon is being illuminated by strong sunlight, which makes an excellent contrast with shaded regions.
+This is an event, when stronger light, coming from an illuminated part of the sky beat up much weaker light coming from the shaded object, making it invisible.
+It happens only if a distant horizon is unobstructed by thick clouds, because otherwise, the view won’t be good.
+Thick clouds determine a perfect light diffusion, which is next radiated uniformly in all directions (Houghton, 1939).

 We can list basic five situations, in which the line of sight between an observer and distant object is partially shaded.
 More details about it show the mechanism and practical proves below.
-Majority of these situations are contributing to reduce the attenuation of light reflected from an remote object making him more visible for observer.
+The majority of these situations are contributing to reducing the attenuation of light reflected from a remote object making him more visible for an observer.

-Under clear skies there is no difference between illumination troughout a whole line of sight (Pic.
+Under clear skies, there is no difference between illumination throughout a whole line of sight (Pic.
 62).

-Sometimes, when sky is covered by a lot of patches of clouds a line of sight between observer and distant mountain can be shaded even a few times (Pic.
+Sometimes, when the sky is covered by a lot of patches of clouds a line of sight between an observer and distant mountain can be shaded even a few times (Pic.
 63).
-In this ocassion the vista appears to look slightly better, tha under clear skies, however is still not clear enough due to strong light scattering in places.
+On this occasion the vista appears to look slightly better, than under clear skies, however, is still not clear enough due to strong light scattering in places.

-When sky at the observation point is cloudy and the sun is shining at the distant object far away (Pic.
+When the sky at the observation point is cloudy and the sun is shining at the distant object far away (Pic.
 64), then the visibility conditions are slightly better, but not perfect.
-They depends roughly of the part of line of sight, which is being shaded.
-Usually a far, illuminated mountains can merge with illuminated sky, when a haze concentration level is high.
+They depend roughly of the part of the line of sight, which is being shaded.
+Usually, a far, illuminated mountains can merge with the illuminated sky, when a haze concentration level is high.

 The best situation for distant object observation is cloud cover located at the path between an observer and object (Pic.
-65), which block the sunlight both at observation place and a remote place observed, however the sky just above horizon remains clear and bright.
+65), which blocks the sunlight both at observation place and a remote place observed, however, the sky just above horizon remains clear and bright.
 Then the contrast with the sky beyond is the best, giving much better visibility conditions.
-One drawback is, that observer can see an outline of this distant object only without any details, because they are being shaded.
+One drawback is, that observers can see an outline of this distant object only without any details, because they are being shaded.

 B. LANDSCAPE (OBJECT) FEATURES

-The landscape features include color, texture, form and brightness (Malm, 2016) and also the antropogenic feature.
-Form is to be the easiest way to recognise the remote object.
+The landscape features include color, texture, form, and brightness (Malm, 2016) and also the anthropogenic feature.
+The form is to be the easiest way to recognize the remote object.
 The best example is between lower and higher mountains.
 Lower mountains appear like domes, beacons or buttes whereas high mountain can be seen like high sharp and steep objects.
-Color and texture is also important in case of mountains.
-When peaks are snow capped usually will be slightly easier to spot them far on the horizon despite of fact, that snow has the biggest albedo.
-An good example is a picture below, where snow capped mountains, located at about 110km distance are barely visible under a high haze concentration conditions, thanks to snow coverage (Pic.
+Color and texture are also important in the case of mountains.
+When peaks are snow-capped usually will be slightly easier to spot them far on the horizon despite the fact, that snow has the biggest albedo.
+A good example is a picture below, where snow-capped mountains, located at about 110km distance are barely visible under high haze concentration conditions, thanks to snow coverage (Pic.
 68).

-The best moment to recognise these peaks is in early warm part of the year when these highest part of the mountains are patched with snow.
+The best moment to recognize these peaks is in an early warm part of the year when these highest parts of the mountains are patched with snow.
 The color pattern of the landscape is strongly associated with its brightness.
-Brightness enable the object to be more or less visible.
+Brightness enables the object to be more or less visible.
 When the object surface is brighter then the sunlight is reflected more effectively.
 The reflected beam from this object is stronger and more capable to reach the distant observer (Pic.
 70).

-The antropogenic feature states whether the object is emitting light (during the night) or reflecting the light (in favourable solar angle some skyscrapers can perfectly reflect the sunlight for long distances) (Pic.
+The anthropogenic feature states whether the object is emitting light (during the night) or reflecting the light (in favourable solar angle some skyscrapers can perfectly reflect the sunlight for long distances) (Pic.
 71).

 Another optical issue arising out of the intervening atmosphere.
 Image-forming information (radiation) originating from landscape features is scattered and absorbed (attenuated) as it passes through the atmosphere toward the observer (Malm, 2016).

-To summarize this secxtion as well as a light scattering issue let’s have a look on the schematic below (Pic.
+To summarize this section as well as a light scattering issue let’s have a look at the schematic below (Pic.
 72):

 C. WHY DISTANT HORIZON APPEARS TO BE BLUE?

-The blueness of the sky has been shortly described in this article and also on this ocassion.
+The blueness of the sky has been shortly described in this article and also on this occasion.

-Blueness of the horizon is caused by the smallish part of the air-tiny hydrocarbon particles relased by vegetation, that chemically react with ozone molecules.
-At the outcome the blue light is scattered selectively and gives the mountains, remote objects blue appearance.
-You can it always notice even when visibility is perfect and your target is not much distant.
-Despite of many details of its surface it will have bluish appearance (Pic.
+The blueness of the horizon is caused by the smallish part of the air-tiny hydrocarbon particles released by vegetation, that chemically react with ozone molecules.
+At the outcome, the blue light is scattered selectively and gives the mountains, remote objects blue appearance.
+You can always notice even when visibility is perfect and your target is not much distant.
+Despite many details of its surface, it will have a bluish appearance (Pic.
 73).

-When visibility is worse the objects appears to be more blue i.e. due to nitrogen dioxide gas concentration.
+When visibility is worse the objects appear to be bluer i.e. due to nitrogen dioxide gas concentration.
 If a volume of the atmosphere containing NO2 is shaded and if light passes through this shaded portion of the atmosphere, the light reaching the eye will be deficient in photons in the blue part of the spectrum (Pic.
 47,48,49).
-As a consequence, the light will appear brown or reddish in color (Malm, 2016), what has been discussed in previous section.
+As a consequence, the light will appear brown or reddish in color (Malm, 2016), which has been discussed in the previous section.